 USP’s publicly available monographs are used by regulators, public health authorities, and others to confirm that the medicines provided to patients meet quality expectations for safety and effectiveness.

-Monographs help secure the global drug supply chain
+They help secure the global drug supply chain

 USP’s monographs are used by customs and border officials and public health and law enforcement authorities to confirm the quality of medicines and their ingredients from overseas sources.
 Medicine manufacturers use USP’s monographs for APIs and excipients to test the quality of drug ingredients from suppliers, including ingredients produced overseas.

-Monographs accelerate product development, competition and patient access
+They accelerate product development, competition and patient access

 Because USP’s publicly available monographs articulate the regulatory expectations for quality, they accelerate product development and provide more regulatory predictability.
 As a result, monographs support competition, which generally reduces prices and expands patient access.